cloudquery/cloudquery/website/pages/docs/troubleshooting.md

 There are couple of ways to get help for any CloudQuery-related issues or questions.

-1. Check out previous issues at [https://github.com/cloudquery](https://github.com/cloudquery) and open a new one if no previous one has been opened or resolved.
+1. Check out previous issues at [https://github.com/cloudquery/cloudquery](https://github.com/cloudquery/cloudquery) and open a new one if no previous one has been opened or resolved.

-### Intercom Chat

-Our Intercom chat is available on all our public sites, so feel free to drop us a line there.

 ## Debugging